RezaHashemi-9372/RezaHashemi-9372/README.md

 ### Hi there 👋<br/>
 My name is Reza.
-I am developing game with unity and C# since 2019.
+I am developing game with unity and C# since 2019.I have gained experience in developing casual and hyper casual games.<br/>
 Love to learn new technology and skills to improve myself.<br/>
 💬 Ask me about Games and process of developing game.<br/>
 📫 How to reach me : rizahashimi1993@gmail.com